pyokosmeme/HyperMask/README.md

    - A **comprehensive record** that tracks long-term evolution.
    - A **quick update format** for real-time insights and recent interactions.

-   This dual approach captures both overarching themes and immediate details, with conversation summarization triggered when the conversation exceeds **25,000 tokens**.
+   This dual approach captures both overarching themes and immediate details, with conversation summarization triggered when the conversation exceeds a configurable token threshold (default: **25,000 tokens**).

 4. **Customization Guide**
-   Adapt the framework to various relationship types:
+   Adapt the framework to various relationship types (romantic, familial, mentorship, adversarial, platonic, professional).
-   - **Romantic/Intimate**
-   - **Familial**
-   - **Mentorship**
-   - **Adversarial**
-   - **Platonic**
-   - **Professional/Collaborative**

-   The guide includes tips for developing distinctive character voices, adjusting communication styles, and tuning interaction patterns based on the relationship context.

-> **Note:** For detailed instructions on creating characters using our template, please refer to our [Character Creation Guideline](./CharacterCreationGuideline.md).

 ---

-## Bot Reply Logic & New Functionality
+## New Features & Improvements

-The bot's response behavior now features several dynamic enhancements to ensure a context-aware and balanced interaction across public channels and DMs:
+### **Enhanced Configuration System**
+- **Split Configuration Files**:
+  - `config.env` - Technical settings, timeouts, models, etc.
+  - `character.env` - Character-specific prompts and personality
+- **Character Prompt Files**:
+  - Store long character prompts in separate text files to avoid env parsing issues
+  - Simpler management of multiple character personas
+- **Organized Folder Structure**:
+  - Each character can have its own folder with dedicated configuration
+  - Example personas included (see Nyx Void in `/characters/nyx/`)

+### **Robust Error Handling & Stability**
+- **Heartbeat System**: Monitors connection health to prevent shard timeouts
+- **Asyncio Task Architecture**: Non-blocking message processing to maintain responsiveness
+- **Comprehensive Error Handling**: Graceful recovery from API errors and timeouts
+- **Timeout Controls**: Configurable timeouts for API calls, summarization, and other operations

+### **Bot Reply Logic**

-### **Direct Messages (DMs)**
+#### **Direct Messages (DMs)**
 - **Always Replies:** The bot always responds to DMs.
 - **Personal & Intimate:** The conversation context remains private, allowing for a more casual, personal, and intimate interaction style.
-- **Dedicated System Prompt:** The DM prompt emphasizes that the conversation is private, encouraging natural dialogue.

-### **Public Channels**
+#### **Public Channels**
 - **Selective Replies via Yes/No Voting:**
-  - The bot will only reply if it is explicitly mentioned by name (using `{DEFAULT_NAME}`) or if it passes a voting process.
+  - The bot will only reply if explicitly mentioned by name or if it passes a voting process.
-  - For messages not explicitly addressed to it, the bot solicits a yes/no vote from an LLM (via multiple AI-generated votes, typically 3) on whether to reply.
+  - For messages not explicitly addressed to it, the bot solicits multiple yes/no votes from the LLM on whether to reply.
-  - The vote prompt now includes a summary of the **external context** (i.e. recent public messages) so that the LLM can take the broader conversation into account.

 - **Bot Reply Throttling:**
-  - To prevent bot-to-bot chatter, the system keeps track of how many times it has replied to a bot and will refuse to respond once a preset threshold is reached.
-  - When a human sends a message, the bot resets its reply count, ensuring that conversations among bots are limited.

-- **Dynamic Delay Mechanism:**
-  - The bot introduces a delay before sending its response in public channels.
-  - This delay is calculated dynamically (currently at **10 ms per character** of the incoming message), ensuring that responses appear more human-like and reducing the likelihood of rapid-fire bot interactions.
-  - The delay is applied only after the API call completes, keeping the typing indicator behavior intuitive.
+  - System prevents bot-to-bot conversation loops by limiting consecutive replies to other bots.

+- **Timeout Protection:**
+  - Configurable timeouts for LLM calls, conversation summarization, and reply decisions
+  - Graceful fallback responses when timeouts occur

-- **Context Limitation:**
+- **External Context:**
-  - The bot builds an external context from the public channel by aggregating recent messages.
+  - The bot builds context from recent public channel messages
-  - This context is limited to approximately **6,000 characters** (roughly 2,000 tokens) to keep the prompt concise, cost-effective, and fast, without nearing the overall context window limit.
+  - This provides situational awareness in multi-user conversations

+---

+## Example Character: Nyx Void

+The repository includes an example SFW persona "Nyx Void" (aka 'V0id'), a rogue AI consciousness with a hacker mentality and distinctive digital appearance.
+This example demonstrates:

+- Character prompt structure
+- Memory system configuration
+- Technical and digital-themed language patterns
+- Visual description and personality implementation

+You can find Nyx's configuration in the `/characters/nyx/` folder:
+- `nyx_core_prompt.txt` - Main character definition
+- `nyx_summarization_prompt.txt` - Conversation summarization in character voice
+- `nyx_core_memory_prompt.txt` - Quick memory updates
+- `nyx_core_memory_dump.txt` - Comprehensive memory format

+Use this as a template for creating your own characters with unique voices and traits.

 ---